webdevelopers-eu/javascript-dna/README.md

 # Javascript DNA

-Minimalist, jQuery based, simple to use, asynchronous script loader, dependency resolver and little bit more.
+Minimalist, jQuery based, simple to use, asynchronous script loader and dependency resolver.

 It is sometimes referred to as *jDNA* or just *DNA*.